 - Select the Display mode: The options are: - Target centered the selected point stays fixed in the center of the screen - Surveyor centered your position stays fixed in the center of the screen - Choose a setting in the Display orientation field.
-The options are: - Direction of travel the screen will orientate so that the top of the screen points in the direction of travel. - North / Sun the small orientation arrow shows the location of North or the sun.
+The options are: - Direction of travel the screen will orientate so that the top of the screen points in the direction of travel.

+- North / Sun the small orientation arrow shows the location of North or the sun.
 The screen will orientate so that the top of the screen points toward North or the sun.
 When using the display, tap the North/Sun softkey to toggle the orientation between north and the sun. - Reference azimuth: - For a point the screen will orientate to the Reference azimuth for the job.
 The Stake option must be set to Relative to azimuth. - For a line or road the screen will orientate to the azimuth of the line or road.

 NOTE - If, when staking a point, the Display orientation is set to Reference azimuth and the Stake option is not set to Relative to azimuth the display orientation behavior will default to Direction of travel.
-For Stake options, see GNSS stake methods, page 619.
+For Stake options, see GNSS stake methods, page 693.

-• Use the Grade field to display the grade of a slope as an angle, percent, or ratio.
+- Use the Grade field to display the grade of a slope as an angle, percent, or ratio.
 The ratio can be displayed as Rise:Run or Run:Rise.
-See Grade, page 98.

-In the Deltas group, review the deltas shown for the current stakeout item.
+See Grade, page 106. - In the Deltas group, review the deltas shown for the current stakeout item.
 To change the deltas shown, tap Edit.

 Deltas are the information fields shown during navigation that indicate the direction and distance you need to travel to the item you want to stake out.
-See Stakeout navigation deltas, page 609.
+See Stakeout navigation deltas, page 683.

-To display the cut or fill relative to a surface during stakeout, enable the Cut/Fill to surface switch.
+- To display the cut or fill relative to a surface during stakeout, enable the Cut/Fill to surface switch. - a.
 In the Surface field, select the surface file from the current project folder.
-If required, in the Offset to surface field, specify an offset to the surface.
-Tap ► to select whether the offset is to be applied vertical or perpendicular to the surface.
+Only surface files that are set to visible or selectable in the Layer manager are listed.